mockito/mockito-testng/README.md

 ## Releasing

-Every merged pull request is published to JCenter and Maven Central.
+Every merged pull request is published to Maven Central.
-Actually, any change on master that happily builds on CI is published unless the binaries are the same as the previous release.
+Actually, any change on master that happily builds on CI is published.
 The release automation uses Shipkit framework (http://shipkit.org).

 ## History